genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/02_views-advanced.md

 | Index | TRADE_BY_ID
 | Entity Index | Trade.ById

 As with derived fields, you can use the `withEntity` and the `withInput` syntax.
 However, the lambda should always return an entity index object or null.
 Also, it should always return the same type.
-It is not possible to switch dynamically between indices, so it should ways return the same type or null.
+It is not possible to switch dynamically between indices, so it should always return the same type or null.
 It is possible to add further `and` clauses afterwards.

 Syntax: